Formula One drivers from Japan

 There has been a total of 21 Formula One drivers from Japan, of whom 18 took part in a race, with varying degrees of success.

 Current drivers

-Yuki Tsunoda has driven for AlphaTauri since 2021.
+Yuki Tsunoda drove for AlphaTauri when he joined Formula One in 2021 and remained with the team when they became RB in 2024.
+Tsunoda was contracted to stay at RB through to 2025, but was promoted to Red Bull Racing following the Chinese Grand Prix.

 Former drivers

 The first Japanese Formula One driver was Hiroshi Fushida.
 He qualified for the 1975 Dutch Grand Prix, but a blown engine prevented him from starting the race.
 He failed to qualify for the British Grand Prix later in the season.

 Masahiro Hasemi started one World Championship race, the 1976 Japanese Grand Prix.
 He came into the event having won the non-championship Japanese GP the year prior.
 He finished the race 11th and 7 laps down, the last classified finisher.

 Masami Kuwashima was entered in the 1976 Japanese GP with Wolf-Williams.
 He participated in the first practice session and was promptly replaced with Hans Binder having posted very uncompetitive times.
 He never entered another event.

 Noritake Takahara participated in the Japanese Grands Prix of 1976 and 1977.
 He finished ninth in the former and retired following a first-lap crash with Mario Andretti and Hans Binder in the latter.

 Motocross turned open-wheel racer Kazuyoshi Hoshino also participated in the first two World Championship Japanese Grands Prix.
 "The fastest man in Japan" retired from the 1976 race due to recurring tyre problems, before finishing 11th and two laps down in the 1977 event.

 Kunimitsu Takahashi entered a single race, the 1977 Japanese Grand Prix, where he finished ninth.
 "The Father of Drifting" was the last Japanese driver to enter an F1 race for a decade.

 Satoru Nakajima became the first full-time Japanese Formula One driver in 1987, as a Honda-affiliated driver for Team Lotus alongside established Brazilian driver Ayrton Senna.
 He became the first Japanese F1 driver to score points, in only his second race.
 In a career that spanned 5 seasons and 80 Grands Prix, he made a name for himself as a respected mid-field runner, who despite never beating his team-mates in the Drivers' Championship was known as a formidable competitor.

 Aguri Suzuki became the first Japanese driver to score a podium in a World Championship race when he finished third in his home race in 1990.
 He made his debut two years earlier, with Larrousse, and raced in Formula One for eight years with five different teams.